Nonlinear biphasic mixture model: existence and uniqueness results: Introduction

 where $K=\frac{\mu_f}{k}$ is the hydraulic resistivity or drag coefficient, where $k$ is the permeability of the porous matrix (the precise nature of $K$ will be defined in the next section).
 Furthermore, $\mu_f$ ($\mu_s$) is the dynamic viscosity of the fluid phase (solid phase), while $\lambda_f$ and $\chi_s$ denote the Lame coefficient and shear modulus of the fluid and solid phases.
 The elastic modulli $\chi_s$ and $\mu_s$ are related to the Young's modulus $(\mathcal{Y})$ and Poisson's ratio $(\nu_p)$ via the relationship

-\subsection{Main Modeling assumptions}
+\subsection{Main modeling assumptions}

 Having presented a more generic set of mixture theory equations in the absence of any assumptions or boundary conditions, here we list some biologically suitable assumptions restricted to a specific tumor model.
-Our choice of model is motivated by the study of an isolated (in-vitro) tumor which behaves as a heterogeneous deformable porous medium.
-Usually tumor tissues are considered as an incompressible fluids with no voids present.
-It is assumed that each phase has equal constant density.
-Suppose $\Omega\subset\mathbb{R}^d,$ $d=\{2,3\}$ is a bounded Lipschitz domain which is filled by the tumor.
+Our choice of model is motivated by the study of an isolated (in-vitro) tumor that behaves as a heterogeneous deformable porous medium.
+Usually, tumor tissues are considered as incompressible fluids with no voids present.
+It is assumed that each phase has an equal constant density.
+Suppose $\Omega\subset\mathbb{R}^d,$ $d=\{2,3\}$ is a bounded Lipschitz domain that is filled by the tumor.
 Let $\partial\Omega$ be its boundary.